cpchalk/f75/README.md

 regards number of vertices of degree 2.

-Then, using a complex averaging out of local curvature of faces which results in a non-postive value being obtained,  a contradiction to
+Then, using a complex averaging out of local curvature of faces which results in a non-positive value being obtained,  a contradiction to
 Eulers V-E+F=2 formula is arrived at if we suppose that a spherical picture or diagram satisfying these minimal and maximal constraints exists.

 Demonstrating that the average local curvature of faces is non-positive is equivalent to showing that